Jieiku/theme-dark-arc-gitea/README.md

 ## Make sure ownership is correct:

-Set ownership of your $GITEA_CUSTOM directory and files, I set ownership to git because gitea runs as user git, as seen in the [screenshot](install.png).
+Set ownership of your $GITEA_CUSTOM directory and files, I set ownership to git because gitea runs as user git, as seen in the [install screenshot](install.png).

     sudo chown -R git:git /var/lib/gitea/custom

 ## Edit the app.ini config file to include dark-arc theme:

-The app.ini file location may differ depending on environment, this matches the location of my file, as seen in the [screenshot](install.png).
+The app.ini file location may differ depending on environment, this matches the location of my file, as seen in the [install screenshot](install.png).

 `sudo nano /var/lib/gitea/custom/conf/app.ini`